diasraphael/guide/CS/basics/algorithm-datastructure/big-o.md

 Big O - To describe the performance of the algorithm

-## How to calculate the code is efficient
+## How to calculate the code is efficient or which code is efficient

-Faster?
+Faster? speed? find it through time complexity big O notation

-Memory extensive?
+Memory extensive? find it through space complexity

 Readable?